craftcms/docs/docs/commerce/5.x/system/emails.md

 This field takes plain text as well as Twig values.
 Two special variables are available:

-- `order` is a populated [Order object](commerce4:craft\commerce\elements\Order).
+- `order` is a populated [Order object](commerce5:craft\commerce\elements\Order).
-- `orderHistory` is a populated [OrderHistory object](commerce4:craft\commerce\models\OrderHistory).
+- `orderHistory` is a populated [OrderHistory object](commerce5:craft\commerce\models\OrderHistory).

-This allows you to have full design flexibility.
+By using a dynamic template path, you can recycle a single “email” for a variety of different status updates.

 ### Plain Text Email Template Path

 The path to a plain text template in your site’s `templates/` folder.

-This works the same way as the “HTML Email Template Path”.
+This works the same way as the [HTML Email Template Path](#html-email-template-path).

 ### PDF Attachment

-Choose a PDF that will be attached to this email.
+Choose a [PDF](pdfs.md) to render and attach to the email.

-## Email Language
+### Language

+Select a **Language** that the email will be rendered in.

-Under most circumstances, emails are sent in the language of the site the order was placed in.
+By default, emails are sent in the language of the site the order was placed in.
 Commerce captures this at checkout, and it cannot be changed after the order is completed.
 As a result, emails triggered by orders from a single store _can_ be rendered in different languages, if that store is attached to multiple sites.

 ::: tip
-Set up [static message translations](/5.x/system/sites.md#static-message-translations) if you need to localize parts of your emails.
+Set up [static message translations](/5.x/system/sites.md#static-message-translations) and use the [`t()` filter](/5.x/reference/twig/filters.html#translate-or-t) if you need to localize parts of your emails.
 :::

 ## Selecting an Email